YouTube star Elsie Lovelock loves the mic, and the mic certainly loves Elsie.

 Elsie: I started out by (extremely nervously) combing the internet for auditions for indie games and projects of all kinds, by joining Facebook pages, exploring Twitter, joining VO forums and pay-to-play websites, making friends and connections, actually going to conventions and networking, and meeting new people.

 I would spend every day just sending out audition after audition to these indie developers, eventually getting chosen, and building up a resume so I could make a website and showreels.
 It's taken a while, and I really had to claw my way up from the very bottom, not knowing anybody or having any industry connections.

 I started out with a bad quality mic, gradually got better tech over time, and have learned so much since I started out properly.
 I'm still learning and growing every day and I'm really grateful for anybody who has ever helped me with tech, recommended me, or hired me!

 A cover of the song 'Snake Eater' from Metal Gear Solid 3.

-How is voice acting different from YouTube content creation?
+Q: How is voice acting work different from YouTube content creation?

 Elsie: I first heard about Voquent on Twitter, where they were holding some character auditions for a dubbing job, where the audition would be recorded in our home studios and sent to them.
 I sent in an audition, and to my delight, booked one of the roles!
 I had so much fun being directed by them and recording the actual job that I was booked for.

-What has been your favorite project with Voquent?
+Q: What has been your favourite project with Voquent?